No-fault divorce update

 3. Reckless spending

-- Racking up debts from gambling
+- Racking up debts through gambling

 - Funding an alcohol or drug addiction